cp2k/cp2k-toolchain/README.md

 * We're using one Spack installation, meaning that packages shared between the environments will be built only once.
 * Spack only builds the required packages, not CP2K itself
-* To re-use the complex build requirements even at the top-level of dependencies, we are installing the dependencies by using Spack's "recipe" for building CP2K.
+* <s>To re-use the complex build requirements even at the top-level of dependencies, we are installing the dependencies by using Spack's "recipe" for building CP2K.
   Ex.: